Weyl invariant $E_8$ Jacobi forms: Background: Weyl invariant Jacobi forms

 \section{Background: Weyl invariant Jacobi forms}

 In this section we define the Weyl invariant Jacobi forms and recall Wirthm\"{u}ller's structure theorem.
-Assume that $R$ is an irreducible root system of rank $r$.
+Let $R$ be an irreducible root system of rank $r$.
 Then $R$ is one of the following types (see \cite{B})

 Let $L(R)$ be the root lattice generated by $R$.
 When $L(R)$ is an odd lattice, we equip $L(R)$ with the new bilinear form $2(\cdot,\cdot) $ rescaled by 2.
 We denote the normalized bilinear form of $L(R)$ by $\latt{\cdot,\cdot}$.
-In what follows, let $L(R)^\vee$ denote the dual lattice of $L(R)$ and $W(R)$ denote the Weyl group of $R$.
+In what follows, let $L(R)^*$ denote the dual lattice of $L(R)$ and $W(R)$ denote the Weyl group of $R$.
 As $L(R)$ are now even positive-definite lattices, we can define $W(R)$-invariant Jacobi forms with respect to $L(R)$ in the following way.

 \begin{definition} Let $\varphi : \HH \times (L(R) \otimes \CC) \rightarrow \CC$ be a holomorphic function and $k\in \ZZ$, $t\in \NN$.
 If $\varphi$ satisfies the following properties \begin{itemize} \item Weyl invariance: